Jim Johnson (boxer)

 "Battling" Jim Johnson (September 2, 1887 – November 1, 1918) was an American boxer who fought as a heavyweight from 1908 to 1918.
 He had little success and lost with great frequency to top boxers such as Sam Langford, Joe Jeanette, Sam McVey, Harry Wills and Kid Norfolk.

 In spite of this, Jack Johnson, the first black world heavyweight champion, gave him a title shot.
 When they fought in Paris in August 1913, it was the first time that two black boxers had fought for the world heavyweight title.
 Battling Jim was the only black fighter Johnson faced during his reign as heavyweight champ from 1908 to 1915.

 Title Shot

 Battling Jim fought former colored champ Joe Jeanette four times between 19 July 1912 and 21 January 1912 and lost all four fights.
 The only fighter of note he did beat in that period was future colored champ Big Bill Tate, whom he K.O.-ed in the second round of a scheduled 10-round bout.
 It was Tate's third pro fight.

-In November 1913, the International Boxing Union had declared the world heavyweight title held by Jack Johnson to be vacant.
+In November 1913, the International Boxing Union declared the world heavyweight title held by Jack Johnson to be vacant.
 The heavyweight title fight between the two Johnsons, scheduled for 10 rounds, was held on 19 December 1913 in Paris.
-It was the first time in history that two blacks had fought for the world heavyweight championship.
+It was the first time in history that two blacks fought for the world heavyweight championship.